-Human Life Protection Act (trigger ban) — a complete ban on abortion beginning at fertilization that coordinates with the Supreme Court (goes into effect when and to the extent the Court overturns Roe v.
+Human Life Protection Act — a complete ban on abortion beginning at fertilization that coordinates with the Supreme Court (is “triggered” and goes into effect when and to the extent the Court overturns Roe v.
 Wade and Planned Parenthood v.
 Casey.)

 Ten states have passed essentially the same laws: Arkansas, Idaho, Kentucky, Louisiana, Mississippi, Missouri, North Dakota, South Dakota, Tennessee, and Utah.

-Ten states have passed “heartbeat” abortion bans.
-None are operative because they have been blocked by federal or state courts.
+While at least ten states have passed “heartbeat” abortion bans, none is operative because each has been blocked by federal or state courts.

-We note that several times the Supreme Court has already conferenced (considered) a challenge to Mississippi’s ban on pre-viable abortions (beginning at 15 weeks) but has not announced whether it will grant or deny certiorari.
+The Supreme Court has already conferenced (considered) a challenge to Mississippi’s ban on pre-viable abortions (beginning at 15 weeks) at least 15 times, but the Court has not announced whether it will grant or deny certiorari.
 The case is Dobbs v.
 Jackson Women’s Health Organization, No. 19-1392 (2020).

-If the Court upholds the 15-week ban or the heartbeat ban, the Human Life Protection Act would go into effect to that extent.
+If the Court upholds the 15-week ban, a heartbeat ban, a complete abortion ban, or any other modification of Roe and Casey, the Human Life Protection Act would go into effect to that extent.

 Enhance our state’s RU 486 safety regulations so that drug-induced abortions maintain adequate safety protections if the federal courts or the Biden Administration block the FDA’s regulations.